Shisyr/MNIST-Training/README.md

 # MNIST-Training
 MNIST Neural Network Training

-**demo.c** is my first simple code that loads a picture and trains weights and biases for that, but iterates only ones.
+**demo.c** is my first simple code that loads a picture and trains weights and biases for that, but iterates only once.
 You can copy and modify this code.

 **train.c** is just a finished version of demo.c that I will show to the proffesor, so please don't just copy it.